unforswearing/alfred-workflows/help/FinderServices.md

 This workflow combines (and replaces) several individual scripts/workflows.
+You may quickly realize that not all of these are Finder based...

 To use, type `fs [option]`